Framing Difficulties in Quantum Mechanics: Methodology

 \subsection{Difficulty identification}

 Because this paper reinterprets existing datasets using new theory, we first review where the data come from and how they were originally analyzed using a difficulties framework.

 Researchers in difficulty studies have multiple methods for data collection, both quantitative and qualitative.
-The populations of students in these studies are from advanced undergraduate students and first year graduate students from several different US universities.
-Students are administered a written test, usually at the beginning of the semester\cite{Singh2015}, or after relevant instructions\cite{Passante2015, Emigh2015}.
-Some students also participate in think aloud interviews intended to both develop the test and discover common responses to it.
+The populations of students in these studies are drawn from advanced undergraduate courses and first-year graduate courses at several different US universities.
+Students are administered a written test (as part of their course work or for research purposes), usually at the beginning of the semester\cite{Singh2015} or after relevant instruction\cite{Passante2015, Emigh2015}.
+Some students also participate in think-aloud interviews intended to both develop the test and discover common responses to it.
 Data analysis on the interviews and written responses extracts common difficulties despite the differences in the students' backgrounds.
-The results of the analysis from both sources of interviews and tests are consistent; several cycles of test development and administration adjust the questions to best elicit student difficulties and ensure validity and reliability.
+The results of the analysis from interviews and tests are consistent.
+Several cycles of test development and administration adjust the questions to best elicit student difficulties and ensure validity and reliability.

+The first paper, covered a broad range of data: administered surveys to upper-level undergraduate and graduate students simultaneously at several university across US, including 100-200 students; administered surveys to students in a typical upper-level class size at state universities; and think-aloud interviews with students for in depth analysis\cite{Singh2015}.

-The original data in two papers\cite{Passante2015, Emigh2015} were collected at the University of Washington (UW), where undergraduate students are required to take between one to three quantum mechanics courses.
-The first course (sophomore-level) covers the first five chapters of McIntyre's textbook\cite{Mcintyre2012QM}, and the second and third courses (junior-level) cover all the materials of Griffiths' textbook\cite{Griffiths2005QM}.
-Students were given a pretest in a written form before relevant tutorial instruction, but after lecture instruction.
-In some of the tasks a variation of the questions was given to the students.
+The original data in two papers\cite{Passante2015, Emigh2015} were collected at the University of Washington (UW), where undergraduate physics students are required to take between one and three quantum mechanics courses.
+The first course (sophomore-level) covers the first five chapters of McIntyre's textbook\cite{Mcintyre2012QM}; the second and third courses (junior-level) cover all of Griffiths' textbook\cite{Griffiths2005QM}.
+Students were given a written pretest before relevant tutorial instruction, but after lecture instruction.
+In some of the tasks a variation of the questions was given to the students, but those question variations were not published.

-In the third paper\cite{Singh2015}, survey data of first-year graduate students were collected from seven different universities.
+In the fourth paper\cite{Singh2008}, survey data of first-year graduate students were collected from seven different universities.
 Researchers also conducted interviews with fifteen students at the University of Pittsburgh.

 The research groups at both the University of Pittsburgh and the University of Washington have long histories of difficulties research in quantum mechanics and other physics subjects, and their expertise in developing questions, developing tests and curricula, and identifying difficulties is second to none.
 We chose their papers for secondary analysis because they represent the best that difficulties research in quantum mechanics has to offer.